Democrats vow to force vote on net neutrality

 The vote in December marked a victory for AT&T Inc, Comcast Corp and Verizon Communications Inc and hands them power over what content consumers can access over the internet.
 It marked the biggest win for FCC Chairman Ajit Pai in his sweeping effort to undo many telecommunications regulations.

-Senate Democrats on Tuesday called the FCC decision “un-American” and an “all-out assault on consumers”
+Senate Democrats on Tuesday called the FCC decision “un-American” and an “all-out assault on consumers.”

 Senate Majority Leader Mitch McConnell, a Republican, backs the FCC repeal.
 A reversal of the FCC vote would need the approval of the Senate, U.S. House and President Donald Trump.
 Trump also backed the FCC action, the White House said last month.